-Mergers & Acquisitions Comparative Guide - Corporate/Commercial Law - Isle of Man
+Mergers & Acquisitions Comparative Guide

 5.1 What are customary representations and warranties?
 What are the consequences of breaching them?

-It is not customary for the seller to give representations on an Isle of Man M&A transaction.
-The established market practice is for the seller to give warranties only; and, generally speaking, the warranties are given only at signing.
+It is not customary for the seller to give representations in an Isle of Man M&A transaction.
+The established market practice is for the seller to give warranties only.
+Generally speaking, the warranties are given only at signing.

 As is the case in any other jurisdiction, the exact scope of the warranties will depend on a number of things, including:

-- the transaction structure (warranties being more comprehensive for a private transaction and typically more comprehensive on a bilateral negotiation than an auction sale);
+- the transaction structure (warranties being more comprehensive for a private transaction and typically more comprehensive in a bilateral negotiation than an auction sale);

 - the nature of the target's underlying business; and